 This sandwich is a popular option in Chile, but Chile is not the only place that you’ll hear the word “churrasco”.
 In fact, “churrasco” is a popular term in South America, particularly Brazil, for grilled steak.

-Typically, churrasco steaks in other South American countries are marinated in red wine vinegar and topped with chimichurri sauce.
+Typically, churrasco steaks in other South American countries are marinated in red wine vinegar and topped with chimichurri sauce (I have a fantastic Red Chimichurri sauce that would be good smothered all over a churrasco steak or steak sandwich)!

 What Type of Meat is Churrasco?

 In Latin America, the name “churrasco” essentially refers to any steak that is cut very thin to be eaten.
 Steak houses serve this dish on skewers, and cut beef off of the ends of the skewers to serve churrasco on your plate (similar to meat being shaven very thin for gyros in Greece!).

 The term churrasco normally refers to thin beef, and most of the time, this beef has chimichurri sauce to go with it.
 In this recipe for a Churrasco steak sandwich, you can add chimichurri if you wish.